Simmer27/Portfolio/README.md

 This is a repo containing past projects I have completed.
+Each branch includes the files for each project.